leandroassis/FisexpLIB/README.md

 # Introduction

-This project is script to calculate and plot some statistic data to made the displines works.
+This project is a script to calculate and plot some statistic data to made the displines works.

 # Usage